 If keeping a found pet, please complete a found pet report here.

 Please contact us to schedule an appointment to bring stray or found pets to the shelter.
 This allows us to make sure we have adequate resources and space to intake and process the pet.
 We will be able to devote individual time to you and the pet so there is no rushing through the process and no long waits.

 WE UNDERSTAND SOMETIMES CIRCUMSTANCES ARE SUCH THAT CAUSE PEOPLE TO NO LONGER BE ABLE TO CARE FOR A PET.
 WE KNOW THAT HAVING TO SURRENDER A PET IS A VERY DIFFICULT DECISION.
-WE ARE HERE TO ASSIST YOU WITH RESOURCES TO HELP YOU WITH REHOMING YOUR PET.
+WE ARE HERE TO ASSIST YOU WITH RESOURCES TO HELP.

 Q: I don't want to surrender my pet, but I don't have a choice.
 Is there help available for the problem I am having with my pet?

 A: Yes!
 We want to help you keep your pet if possible.
 Keeping pets in their homes is always preferable to the pet being in the shelter.
 Our trained staff can talk with you about your individual circumstances and connect you with available resources, or offer solutions that can make it possible for you to keep your pet in many situations.
 You can also check our Lost pet tips as well as our Pet Help Resources pages for resources and information about solutions to some common issues with pets.

 Q: Why do I need to make an appointment to bring a pet to the Animal Services Center?
-Can't I just drop my pet off anytime you're open?
+Can't I just drop a pet off anytime you're open?